i18next is a JavaScript translation library for websites and JavaScript apps.

 For example an imported file can have a plural string as "plural_key_5": "Plural key other" (v3) or "plural_key_other": "Plural key other" (v4).
 When the strings are exported the output would be "plural_key_other": "Plural key other" (v4).

-Note that the singular case in v3 get's created to have compability with the v4 format.
-So for example {'someplural': 'someData', 'someplural_3': 'someDatafew'} during import will create an extra Key for 'someplural_one' to have compability with the v4 format.
+Note that the singular case in v3 gets created to be compatible with the v4 format.
+For example, {'someplural': 'someData', 'someplural_3': 'someDatafew'} during import will create an extra key for 'someplural_one' to be compatible with the v4 format.